“Be careful what you say and do; they’re always watching you and judging you.”

 These seven Disney values have paid huge dividends in service excellence, cast member loyalty, and bottom-line results.
 But Lee is adamant that there should be one more added to the list because he thinks it should be one of every organisation’s values – Have Fun!

 Train for character, not just skill

-it is imperative that, first and foremost, as the leader you solidify your own character and identify where you stand for.
+It is imperative that, first and foremost, as the leader you solidify your own character and identify what you stand for.
 Your next task is to help everyone on your team to do the same.

 Teach your values

 Committing your values to writing and teaching these to your employees is important but nothing beats communicating them through your example and the everyday interactions you have with people.
 However you do it, make sure everyone in your organisation knows what you stand for and is guided by the same set of principles.

 As Albert Einstein said: “Setting an example is not the main means of influencing another, it is the only means”.
 Don’t just talk your values; walk them, visibly and consistently, day in and day out.

 “Leadership is a matter of how to be, not how to do”

 When reflecting on this strategy (and the previous nine) it’s clear that Lee sees leadership as a whole lot more than a role or job title; it’s a serious responsibility.
 And that responsibility has never been greater than it is today.
 The world we are living in, the same world in which your business operates, is more complex, unpredictable and interconnected than ever before.